This is the multi-page printable view of this section. Click here to print.

 node.kubernetes.io/nodetype: ml-gpu

 Table.
-Kubernetes node labels by purpose - For app:
+Kubernetes node label items by purpose - App:

-- Check the following information and add labels that match the node specifications.
+- Check the following information and add a label that matches the node specifications.